 - Automation Alley’s Trade Mission to China and Thailand (September 2019)

-- Admitted to practice in the U.S. District Courts for the Eastern and Western Districts of Michigan, Sixth Circuit Court of Appeals, Federal Circuit Court of Appeals in Washington D.C., and United States Court of International Trade.
+- Admitted to practice in the U.S. District Courts for the Eastern and Western Districts of Michigan, Sixth Circuit Court of Appeals, Federal Circuit Court of Appeals in Washington D.C., United States Court of International Trade, and the United States Supreme Court.

 - Washtenaw County Bar Association, Co-Chair of the Trial Practice Section (2015-2017)